shadowfoundry/sr5/README.md

 - Vehicle
 - Weapon

-##### Thanks
+## Thanks
 A big thanks to Moo Man, Atropos, and all the amazing developpers behind a lot of Foundry systems.
 I've learned a lot with your systems.
 None of this should be here without my 'coding bro' deurk.
 "Coeur avec les mains".
 And another thanks to Ombres Portées v2 community !

-©The Topps Company, Inc. All Rights Reserved.
+## Copyrights
 Shadowrun and Matrix are registered trademarks and/or trademarks of The Topps Company, Inc., in the United States and/or other countries.
 Catalyst Game Labs and the Catalyst Game Labs logo are trademarks of InMediaRes Productions, LLC.